Samantha-Sokolis/code-refactor/README.md

 ## Description

-Module one Challenge is a HTML, CSS and Git Challenge to refactor the code to improve accessibility standards for a marketing agency webpage.
+The Module one Challenge is a HTML, CSS and Git Challenge to refactor the code to improve accessibility standards for a marketing agency webpage.
 The CSS must be reworked to make it more efficient by consolidating CSS selectors and properties and HTML elements must follow a logical structure.

 ## Notes